 Extra training – Injuries and Pathologies; Pilates Pre and Post Natal; Foot bio-mechanics; Innovations in Pilates (deep stretching)

 Prior to setting up the The Pilates Clinic, Lisa had a studio in nearby Southfields for 10 years.
-Opening The Pilates Clinic is a very exciting step in Lisa’s Pilates life: the culmination of years of learning, changing and dreaming, and the excitement of being able to offer clients and instructors a beautiful place to discover the wonders of movement, freedom and good health.
+Opening The Pilates Clinic Wimbledon in 2012 was a very exciting step in Lisa’s Pilates life: the culmination of years of learning, changing and dreaming, and the excitement of being able to offer clients and instructors a beautiful place to discover the wonders of movement, freedom and good health.

-Lisa is humbled to be accepted as part of the prestigious BASI faculty, offering training in the studio to students on their journey to becoming BASI Pilates instructors.
+Lisa is humbled to be part of the prestigious BASI faculty, offering training in the studio to students on their journey to becoming BASI Pilates instructors.
 Lisa is the Licensee for BASI Pilates in the UK and Ireland.
 Click here for details

 Julia Pietersma (BASI)